"Starlight In The East"

 David Lindley's re-recording of the song with Wally Ingram on their Ulftone album Twango Bango Deluxe in 1998

-Raven Records Australia 2005 compilation Danny's Best 1970-2000 - Good Time Charlie's Got The Blues which contains one of these versions of WELL WELL WELL
+Raven Records Australia 2005 compilation Danny's Best 1970-2000 - Good Time Charlie's Got The Blues which contains Danny O'Keefe's version of WELL, WELL, WELL

 WELL IT'S EARLY(?)
 "Early 1960s" N?
 Y

-Tentative title of an unpublished song whose lyrics were typed by Bob when staying at Harvard, and kept by Joan Baez's then room-mate, Betsy Siggins Schmidt.
-The story and lyrics were published in the "Boston Globe", 24 Nov 1998
+Tentative title of an unpublished song whose lyrics were typed by Bob when staying at Harvard, and kept by Joan Baez's then room-mate, Betsy Siggins.
+The story and lyrics were published in the "Boston Globe", 24 Nov 1998.
+Betsy Siggins later ran the Club 47 folk club in Harvard Square, Cambridge, MA, where Bob performed on Sunday, 21 Apr 1963.
+For "For The Love Of The Music: The Club 47 Revival", a documentary DVD including some of Bob's 1963 performance, see VHS & DVD 2010 onwards

 WELL WATER 1981 S